Qlarant Investigations and Audits

 Determining the Nature of the Allegations Against You

 When facing a Qlarant investigation or audit, a key preliminary step is to determine the nature of the allegations against your business or practice: Are you being accused of overbilling Medicare or Medicaid?
 Are you being accused of unlawfully using Medicare or Medicaid funds to pay for beneficiary referrals?
 Are you being accused of both?
-Once you know what is being investigated, then you can build a defense strategy that is tailored to the particular circumstances at hand.
+Once you know what is being investigated, then you can build the best defense strategy that is tailored to the particular circumstances at hand.

 Although Qlarant’s investigators or auditors are unlikely to tell you precisely what they are looking for, there are a few ways to determine why the company has chosen to target your business or practice.
 These include:

-- Prompt Intervention in the Investigation or Audit – If you hire lawyers who are experienced in Medicare and Medicaid fraud defense, your defense team should be able to promptly intervene in the investigation or audit and determine why Qlarant is demanding to see your company’s records.
+- Prompt Intervention in the Investigation or Audit – If you hire the best lawyers who are experienced in Medicare and Medicaid fraud defense, your defense team should be able to promptly intervene in the investigation or audit and determine why Qlarant is demanding to see your company’s records.

 - Analysis of the Records Being Requested – The types of records Qlarant requests during the investigation or audit can also provide insight into the focus of the inquiry.
 If Qlarant is solely requesting records related to billings and patient services, the inquiry is most likely targeting billing and coding fraud.
 If Qlarant is requesting copies of agreements and the names of other providers you work with, then you may be facing an illegal “kickback” investigation.